rust-lang/rust/doc/tutorial.md

 ## Crates

-The unit of independent compilation in Rust is the crate - rustc compiles a single crate at a time, from which it produces either a library or executable.
+The unit of independent compilation in Rust is the crate: rustc compiles a single crate at a time, from which it produces either a library or executable.